Savoy mountains in autumn

 Lacto-fermentation

 A traditional method to preserve summer vegetables all winter while boosting their probiotic properties.
-A mountain cuisine essential.
+A mountain cooking essential.

 03